zibler/blog/2021-02/colemak.md

 One last thing...why did the S and the R switched places?
 Was this really necessary?
 For real?

+## Week 4

+It is the beginning of week 4.
+I have been typing using Colemak exclusively for about a week now, perhaps a bit more.
+I am getting better at typing faster, especially when typing live in front of people.
+I have been practicing online mainly on monkeytype.com now.
+Yesterday I changed the settings so that the tests would use the 10k most used words in the English language.
+Unfortunately, this caused my wpm to drop to about 40, when I was already typing a bit above that.
+It only means more combinations of letters I am not used to.
+I will press on though.

 and if you are wondering....yes...I wrote this with colemak